-After three months of counting, measuring, and putting plasters on fingers, the puffin census 2013 is complete.
-An 8 per cent increase on 2008 is the big news, meaning that there are 39,962 pairs nesting on the Farnes, as opposed to 36,835 five years ago.
-Also the lateness of the breeding season means that the birds are here later into the summer, good news for visitors.
+After three months of counting, measuring, and putting plasters on fingers, the puffin census 2013 was complete.
+An 8 per cent increase on 2008 was the big news, meaning that there are 39,962 pairs nesting on the Farnes, as opposed to 36,835 five years ago.
+Also the lateness of the breeding season means that the birds arrived here later into the summer, which was good news for visitors.

-Our team of National Trust rangers have been surveying the entire Puffin population across nine islands.
+Our team of National Trust rangers surveyed the entire Puffin population across nine islands.
 With several colony counts complete we are now well acquainted with these tough little seabirds.
 While a few rangers had one or two bitten fingers we are glad to report that no Puffins were harmed in the counting.

 As well as counting we also carry out vital scientific work including ringing and the taking of biometrics of Puffins.
 This allows us to see the state of the birds during the breeding season and is part of a longer running study.